 MEDC intends to submit a substantial amendment regarding the low-to-moderate income (LMI) percentage, as described in III.F.2.
-Overall benefit requirement of 87 FR 6303 dated February 3, 2022, 87 FR 6326 dated May 24, 2022 and 88 FR 3198 dated January 18, 2023.
+Overall benefit requirement of 87 FR 6303 dated February 3, 2022 and 87 FR 6326 dated May 24, 2022.
 MEDC plans to request that it be allowed to waive the requirement that 70% of the total grant be used for activities that benefit LMI persons.
 MEDC would request the overall benefit to be lowered to a number at or below 50%, with the determining factor depending on the number of applications and percentage of projects in non-LMI areas.